ThisIsntTheWay/ps_binance_interface/README.md

 As such, the module **PSSQLite** must be available prior to use.

 ## Note
-This is *not* a trading bot, nor does it offer the functionality of creating a trading strategy.
+This is *not* a trading bot!
-Although this is planned, there's other stuff that needs fixing at the moment.
+Although there's the possibility of executing trades using JSON files, this script is not an algo bot!

 This is more of a personal hobby project to learn a bit more about SQL, PS and REST API handling.
 There's better stuff out there for more serious trading.